liblava/liblava/README.md

 #### Benchmark

-**liblava** can write frame times into a `json` file to analyze them further in automated workflows like benchmarks:
+`lava app` writes frame times *(durations in milliseconds)* into a `json` file to analyze them further for automated workflows like benchmarks:

 ```json
 {